home-assistant/home-assistant.io/source/_docs/ecosystem/appdaemon.markdown

 redirect_from: /ecosystem/appdaemon/
 ---

-AppDaemon is a loosely coupled, multithreaded, sandboxed python execution environment for writing automation apps for Home Assistant.
+AppDaemon is a loosely coupled, multithreaded, sandboxed Python execution environment for writing automation apps for Home Assistant.

 # Another Take on Automation